top of page

 Japan: Hikone Castle, A Feudal Treasure on the Shores of Lake Biwa

-Hikone Castle, located near Lake Biwa in Shiga Prefecture, Japan, is a historical monument of significant importance.
+Hikone Castle, located near Lake Biwa in Shiga Prefecture, is a historical monument of significant importance.
 It played a key role in Japan's history, especially during the Edo period.
-Designated as a national treasure, its history begins in the early 17th century, shortly after the end of the Sengoku period.
+Designated as a National Treasure, its history begins in the early 17th century, shortly after the end of the Sengoku period.
 Photographing in the footsteps of the Shogun series.

 Japan: Hikone Castle, A Feudal Treasure on the Shores of Lake Biwa.